prthm2910/PageIndex-prthm2910/README.md

 ### 📍 Explore PageIndex

 To learn more, please see a detailed introduction to the [PageIndex framework](https://pageindex.ai/blog/pageindex-intro).
-Check out this GitHub repo for open-source code, and the [cookbooks](https://docs.pageindex.ai/cookbook), [tutorials](https://docs.pageindex.ai/tutorials), and [blog](https://pageindex.ai/blog) for additional usage guides and examples.
+Check out [our GitHub](https://docs.pageindex.ai/open-source) for open-source code, and the [cookbooks](https://docs.pageindex.ai/cookbook), [tutorials](https://docs.pageindex.ai/tutorials), and [blog](https://pageindex.ai/blog) for more usage guides and examples.

-The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or can be integrated via [MCP](https://pageindex.ai/developer) or [API](https://pageindex.ai/developer).
+The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or can be integrated via [MCP](https://pageindex.ai/developer) or [API](https://pageindex.ai/developer), with [enterprise](https://pageindex.ai/enterprise) deployment available.

 ### 🛠️ Deployment Options
-- Self-host — run locally with this open-source repo (using standard PDF parsing).
+- **Self-host** — run locally with this open-source repo (using standard PDF parsing).
-- Cloud Service — production-grade pipeline with enhanced OCR, tree building, and retrieval for best results.
-Try instantly with our [Chat Platform](https://chat.pageindex.ai/), or integrate via [MCP](https://pageindex.ai/developer) or [API](https://pageindex.ai/developer).
+- **Cloud Service** — production-grade pipeline with enhanced OCR, tree building, and retrieval for best results.
+Try instantly on our [Chat Platform](https://chat.pageindex.ai/), or integrate via [MCP](https://pageindex.ai/developer) or [API](https://pageindex.ai/developer).
-- _Enterprise_ — private or on-prem deployment.
-[Contact us](https://ii2abc2jejf.typeform.com/to/tK3AXl8T) or [book a demo](https://calendly.com/pageindex/meet) for more details.
+- **Enterprise** — dedicated or private deployment (VPC, on-prem).
+[Contact us](https://ii2abc2jejf.typeform.com/to/gVv7qkaN) or [book a demo](https://calendly.com/pageindex/meet) to learn more.

 ### 🧪 Quick Hands-on